What to Do If Your Child Gets Lost: What to Teach Kids - Baby Chick

 Discuss Safety Plan

 Whenever you go out, take a minute together as a family to discuss the safety plan.
 This way, your child will know what to do if lost.
-You can even practice role-playing a scenario with your kids and have them pretend that they are lost.
+You can even practice role-playing a scenario with your kids, having them pretend they are lost.
 Ask them to go through your safety steps and map out different scenarios.3

 Reassure Them